Skip to main content

 Pure or Combined Science?

-If aiming for JC Science stream, pure sciences are essential.
+If aiming for JC Science stream, Pure Sciences give the most flexibility — Combined Science students can still take H2 Sciences but typically need strong grades (requirements vary by JC) and must bridge content gaps.
 Discuss with school teachers based on Sec 2 performance.
 The decision affects secondary and post-secondary options.
 Our small class sizes help students at any level.

 Which science is hardest?